logb-wip/logb-wip.github.io/_posts/2024-10-11-samformer.md

 {% enddetails%}

 ## Future Work
+While studying the trainability issues of the Transformer, we stumbled over the fact that the entropy collapse appeared in tandem with a sharp loss.
+However, we observed that the entropy collapse was benign, i.e., solving it did not improve the performance that much.
+This is different from the conclusions on text and images found in [].
+Moreover, we saw that using $\sigma$-reparam[] decreases the signal propagation a lot, up to the point of having almost uniform attention.
+This leads to rank collapse which is known to appear in attention-based models and to impact the generalization performance [].
+Finally, we manage to demonstrate that, indeed, $\sigma$-reparam induces a rank collapse.
+Formally, $\sigma$-reparam aims to minimize blabla, which in turn can be used to upper-bound the rank of the attention internal computations.
+We have

+$$\lVert \mathbf{X}\mathbf{W}_Q\mathbf{W}_K^\top\mathbf{X}^\top\rVert _* \leq \lVert\mathbf{W}_Q\mathbf{W}_K^\top\rVert_2  \lVert\mathbf{X}\rVert _\mathrm{F}^2.$$

 Sigma reparam bla bla (citer Sinkformer <d-cite key="sander2022sinkformer"></d-cite> + rank and signal propagation work on attention (attention is not all u need + signal propagation in transformer).

 {% include figure.liquid path="assets/img/blog_samformer/nuclear_norm.png" class="img-fluid rounded z-depth-0" zoomable=true %}

 ## Conclusion

 ## <a id="acknowledgments"></a>Acknowledgments 🙏🏾
 We thank TBD for taking the time to proofread this blog post.
-SAMformer <d-cite key="ilbert2024samformer"></d-cite> is the first published paper of Ambroise's thesis on transformers and distribution shifts.
-He thanks all his co-authors and particularly his supervisor, Ievgen Redko, for the advice, trust, and freedom he provided during this project.
+SAMformer <d-cite key="ilbert2024samformer"></d-cite> is the first published paper of Ambroise's thesis and he thanks all his co-authors and particularly his supervisor, Ievgen Redko, for the freedom and trust he provided during this project.

 For any further questions, please feel free to leave a comment or contact us by mail!